stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ```

 Note that all the components of the vertex are optional.

-Generally we would model optional properties properly using a Java `Optional` but we have intentionally broken that rule here for the sake of simplicity.
+> Generally we would model these optional properties using an `Optional` but we have intentionally broken that rule here for the sake of simplicity.

 ### Buffering Vertices